nuriel77/iri-playbook/README.md

 This playbook will install and configure and IOTA full node.

+It will:
-In addition, it will install and configure iota-pm, a GUI to view/manage the full node.
+- Install and configure iota-pm: a GUI to view/manage the full node
+- Password protect iota-pm
+- Run iota-pm and IRI as systemd controlled processes (unprivileged users)
+- Configure firewalls

 For the full tutorial use the [Wiki](https://github.com/nuriel77/iri-playbook/wiki/IOTA-Full-Node-Tutorial---Linux )